 stations that play only music you like

 These hardships also led to the ousting of vocalist Baloff, whose carefree, larger-than-life attitude (and often drunken behavior) made him an easy scapegoat for his more driven bandmates.
-His replacement was ex-Testament singer Steve "Zetro" Souza, who arrived in time for 1987's disappointing Pleasures of the Flesh -- an inconsistent album which did nothing to advance Exodus' cause.
-Incessant touring served to strengthen the band's new lineup, though, and 1989's meticulously conceived Fabulous Disaster was a critical triumph, bringing the group to their commercial peak.
-The successful world tour which followed brought another dramatic setback, however, when drummer Hunting was diagnosed with an irregular heartbeat which first sidelined, then forced him to quit the band at tour's end.
-Still, Exodus was on a roll, and their momentum led to a new contract with Capitol Records, which immediately rushed them back into the studio with former Anthrax drum tech John Tempesta manning the skins, to lay down tracks for 1990's Impact Is Imminent.
-But the absence of a competent producer and a carelessly assembled collection of songs resulted in a dull, forgettable album that was doomed to commercial failure from day one, squandering the group's recent accomplishments and pretty much closing their window to success.
+His replacement was ex-Testament singer Steve "Zetro" Souza, who arrived in time for 1987's disappointing Pleasures of the Flesh -- an inconsistent album that did nothing to advance Exodus' cause.
+Incessant touring served to strengthen the band's new lineup, though, and 1989's meticulously conceived Fabulous Disaster was a critical triumph, bringing the group to its commercial peak.
+The successful world tour that followed brought another dramatic setback, however, when drummer Hunting was diagnosed with an irregular heartbeat, which first sidelined and then forced him to quit the band at tour's end.
+Still, Exodus were on a roll, and their momentum led to a new contract with Capitol Records, which immediately rushed them back into the studio, with former Anthrax drum tech John Tempesta manning the skins, to lay down tracks for 1990's Impact Is Imminent.
+But the absence of a competent producer and a carelessly assembled collection of songs resulted in a dull, forgettable album that was doomed to commercial failure from day one, squandering Exodus' recent accomplishments and pretty much closing their window to success.
 Longtime bassist McKillop left soon after (replaced by Mike Butler) and despite the renewed quality of 1992's Force of Habit (certainly their most diverse album ever), the members of Exodus decided to go their separate ways when the grunge revolution sidelined heavy metal bands of most any stripe.

-In fact, not even a final falling out with Souza and Hunolt could derail the Exodus juggernaut now, as they moshed back into the studio to record 2005's Shovel Headed Kill Machine with vocalist Rob Dukes, guitarist Lee Altus (once of competing Bay Area thrashers Heathen), and drummer Paul Bostaph (ex-Forbidden, Slayer, Testament, etc.).
-Two years later, they were back at it again, with a returning Tom Hunting behind the drum kit for another new studio album named The Atrocity Exhibition...Exhibit A, as well as 2008's Let There Be Blood (a well-meaning but utterly unnecessary re-recording of 1985's seminal Bonded by Blood debut), as well as 2010's Exhibit B: The Human Condition.
-Be that as it may, Exodus continue in their quest to instruct new millennium audiences with their one-of-a-kind "lesson in violence"; simultaneously reaping the undying respect (if not monetary reward) from the hundreds of purist young thrash bands, created in their image, that sprung up worldwide towards the end of the '00s. ~ Eduardo Rivadavia, Rovi
+In fact, not even a final falling-out with Souza and Hunolt could derail the Exodus juggernaut now, as they moshed back into the studio to record 2005's Shovel Headed Kill Machine with vocalist Rob Dukes, guitarist Lee Altus (once of competing Bay Area thrashers Heathen), and drummer Paul Bostaph (ex-Forbidden, Slayer, Testament, etc.).
+Two years later, they were back at it again, with a returning Tom Hunting behind the drum kit for another new studio album, The Atrocity Exhibition...Exhibit A. Let There Be Blood (a re-recording of 1985's seminal Bonded by Blood debut) arrived in 2008, followed by Exhibit B: The Human Condition (2010) and Blood in, Blood Out (2014).
+Exodus continue in their quest to instruct new-millennium audiences with their one-of-a-kind "lesson in violence," simultaneously reaping undying respect (if not monetary reward) from the hundreds of purist young thrash bands, created in their image, that sprang up worldwide toward the end of the 2000s. ~ Eduardo Rivadavia